PowerDNS/pdns/pdns/README-dnsdist.md

 Dynamic load balancing
 ----------------------
-The default load balancing policy is called 'leastOutstanding', which means we pick the server with the least queries 'in the air' (and within those, the one with the lowest 'order', and within those, the one with the lowest latency).
+The default load balancing policy is called `leastOutstanding`, which means we pick the server with the least queries 'in the air' (and within those, the one with the lowest `order`, and within those, the one with the lowest latency).

-Another policy, 'firstAvailable', picks the first server that has not exceeded its QPS limit gets the traffic.
+Another policy, `firstAvailable`, picks the server with the lowest `order` that has not exceeded its QPS limit.
+For now this is the only policy using the QPS limit.

-A further policy, 'wrandom' assigns queries randomly, but based on the 'weight' parameter passed to `newServer`. `whashed` is a similar weighted policy, but assigns questions with identical hash to identical servers, allowing for better cache concentration ('sticky queries').
+A further policy, `wrandom` assigns queries randomly, but based on the `weight` parameter passed to `newServer`. `whashed` is a similar weighted policy, but assigns questions with identical hash to identical servers, allowing for better cache concentration ('sticky queries').